Skip to content

 Left attended - Restrained or not, never leave your dog unattended in the car, especially in hot weather.
 Even if your dog has water in the car, the temperature inside a closed car will rise instantly, especially in the summer, causing heatstroke or death.
 If you’re wondering, some of the signs of overheating/heatstrock in dogs include excessive panting, agitation, reddened gums, vomiting and diarrhea, and loss of consciousness.

-What is legal in my state?
+What is legal in my province?

 Practical Tips for Travel with a Dog